jkingsman/Nobody.live/CONTRIBUTING.md

 I will not accept visual redesigns or major alterations to look and feel to the site, although feel free to raise an issue to voice your ideas!

-Please format all Python using Black (installed with requirements) before PRing.
+Please format all Python using Black (installed with requirements) and ensure you pass Pylint at 10/10 before PRing.